What is CentOS Stream? In this article, we shall discuss everything that you need to know about CentOS Stream.

 Should We Continue Using CentOS?

-Let’s see what the facts tell us: Instead of being the stable RHEL clone, CentOS Stream is slated to be a constantly morphing OS that represents the work that Red Hat’s engineers are doing building the upcoming RHEL release.
+Let’s see the facts: Instead of being the stable RHEL clone, CentOS Stream is slated to be a constantly morphing OS representing the work that Red Hat’s engineers are doing to build the upcoming RHEL release.

-As you know, the biggest advantage of CentOS was its stability.
+As you know, the most significant advantage of CentOS was its stability.
 Without it, many have no reason to continue using it.
-When it comes to servers, the users normally don’t want to rely on strategies.
-They just want it to work.
+The users usually don’t want to rely on strategies for servers.
+They want it to work.

 New distributions like AlmaLinux and Rocky Linux are 1:1 binary compatible RHEL forks branding themselves as a CentOS replacement.
 You can even migrate directly from CentOS to Rocky Linux with just one command.